eugenestar5/SVG-Logo-Maker/README.md

 ## Tests

-There has been some test on each shape.
+There has been test on each shape, which are Triangle, Circle,and Square.
+For unit testing, type "npm run test" at the terminal/command line.
+To test the application, type node index.js at the command line to answer the prompted questions to generate the SVG logo.

 ## Questions